TheFutureGadgetsLab/PettingZoo/README.md

 cmake ..
 make
 ```

 ## Running
-When built the following executables will be created:
+When built, the following executables will be created:
 - pettingzoo: This is the platformer, just run it to play the game.
 To watch a chromosome play, run `./pettingzoo -f PATH_TO_CHROMOSOME`
-- trainCPU: This runs the genetic algorithm on the CPU.
+- train: Run this to begin training the NN.
 Run `./trainCPU -h` for help
-- trainGPU: This runs the genetic algorithm on the GPU.
-Run `./trainGPU -h` for help